cocome-community-case-study/cocome-cloud-jee-and-webshop-docker-compose/README.md

 - using dos2unix
     -> sometimes git changes the linux line-ending format to windows format or even worse: the user opens the startdomain.sh with notePad that causes this change too.
 Once changed, the execution will fail.
 This tool always changes it to linux style.

-### Dockerfile Webshop
+## Dockerfile Webshop

 - this dockerfile is pretty similar to the CoCoME dockerfile.
 Therefor, there won't be a fully analysis as you can compare both of them.

-### Docker-compose file
+## Docker-compose file

 A docker-compose file is a text file in .yaml-format.
 To check the file for valid yaml syntax, we used [yamllint](http://yamllint.com/).
 It is highly recommended to check the dockerfile with this tool, as a wrong placed TAB or whitespace can destroy the whole file.
 For this project we used docker-compose file syntax version 2, as the documentation was better than the doc for version one.
 There is no other reason for this decision, so the syntax version could easily be changed to another version.

--services: So far, thereare two services; CoCoME and the wenshop.
+- services: So far, thereare two services; CoCoME and the wenshop.
 Both have the same build context, as we use self-written dockerfiles for the setup.
--ports: this opens the port to the outside.
+- ports: this opens the port to the outside.
 As you can see above, we access CoCoME trough port 8080 and the webshop through 8580.
 Besides, docker uses the same ports inside the containers so that we need to forward the to thelocal machine the docker is running on.
 In words: 8080:8080 means "port 8080 inside the container shall be accessible through port 8080 on the local machine".
 - links: this is the main task in this docker-compose file.
 It automatically links the webshop container with the CoCoME container (single direction only).
 Therefor, to access the CoCoME container from inside the Webshop, we only need to ping ```cocome:PORTNUMBER```.
 There is no need of any complicated TCP routing, changing iptables and so one.
 Notice: the name we used as service-name is the same we have to use as host name (here: cocome)

-### startdomainCocome.sh
+## startdomainCocome.sh
 - if statement at the beginning
  -> When we  restart (stop and start) a docker container, we only need to start the domains again (without create and set passwords etc.).
 We used this workaround, as docker has no command for docker start with certain script. *docker start* automatically runs the startdomain.sh within the CMD command but this will start the whole process of password setting again.
 So, at the beginnig of startdomain.sh we ask the container wether it already created the passwordfile (this implicates that the container was already started at least one time) or not.